Filter Ferret

 Best Ultra-Narrow

-Clearance tax: In a 36-inch hallway, leaves 28.7 inches.
-In a 40-inch hallway, leaves 32.7 inches.
-This is the only table on the list that works in hallways under 38 inches wide.
+Clearance tax: 36-inch hallway = 28.7 inches.
+40-inch hallway = 32.7 inches.
+Only table on this list that works under 38 inches of wall-to-wall width.

 HDANI 3-Tier Metal Console Table — Best Budget